Coldge/promocodium/AAAreadme.md

 Here are stuff that you need to do.
 Feel free to add, modify, or delete stuff in the html file as long as the layout looks exactly the same.
 You can also rename the html files if you'd like, as long as they make sense.

 And uh please try to center divs vertically in some webpages.
-Would be greatly appreciated :')
+Would be greatly appreciated. :')

 Also pls read everything before doing these because some tasks are related to different parts of the website.
 It's like task A requires both webpage B and C to fully function.

+Please read until finish.
+Thank you.

 # index.html
 ### div.part-1